debian-pi/raspbian-ua-netinst/README.md

  - always installs the latest version of Raspbian
  - configurable default settings
  - extra configuration over HTTP possible - gives unlimited flexibility
- - installation takes well under **15 minutes** with fast Internet from power on to sshd running
+ - installation takes about **15 minutes** with fast Internet from power on to sshd running
  - fits in 512MB SD card
  - default install includes fake-hwclock to save time on shutdown
- - default install includes OpenNTPd to keep time
+ - default install includes NTP to keep time
  - /tmp is mounted as tmpfs to improve speed
  - no clutter included, you only get the bare essential packages
  - option to install root to USB drive